rsyncOSX/RsyncUIdocs/content/post/Snapshots.md

 Selecting the `Tag` button evaluates all snapshots based on the date withing the log record.
 Based and the selected plan and date, snapshots are either tagged with keep or delete.
 Snapshots which are tagged with delete are also preselected for delete.
 To actually delete the marked snapshots require to select the Delete button.

-The plan is based upon three parts:
+The plan is based upon three parts where the parameter `plan` has an effect on **previous months (and years)**:

 - **the current week**
   - keep all the snapshots within the current week
-  - value of `Plan` has no effect on the current week
+  - value of `plan` has no effect on the current week
 - **the current month** minus the current week
   - keep **all snapshots** for the selected Day of week, e.g all snapshots every Sunday this month
-  - the `Plan == Every or Last` has no effect for current month
+  - value of `plan` has no effect on the current month
 - **previous months (and years)**
   - keep the snapshot in the last week of month for selected Day of week, e.g the last Sunday in the month
-  - if `Plan == Every`, keep for the selected Day of week, e.g all snapshots every Sunday, every week in previous period
+  - if `plan == Every`, keep for the selected Day of week, e.g all snapshots every Sunday, every week in previous period
-  - if `Plan == Last`, keep for the selected Day of week, e.g all snapshots every last Sunday every month in previous period
+  - if `plan == Last`, keep for the selected Day of week, e.g all snapshots every last Sunday every month in previous period